jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 bankAccount.checkBalance(); // 80
 ```

-The flip-side to change is time.
+The flip-side to changing objects is time.
 In addition to changing the associated balance, any call to `withdraw` also “delineates moments in time” _when_ `balance` _may_ change.
 Whether `bankAccount.checkBalance()` resolves to `100` or `80` “depends not only on the expression itself, but also on whether the evaluation occurs before or after these moments.”
 As a result, by modeling objects, “we are forced to admit time into our computational models.” ([SICP](https://web.mit.edu/alexmv/6.037/sicp.pdf) Section 3.4)

 ### Stateful